 How Consolidated Credit helps Texas residents find debt relief

-We’d also like to congratulate the 642 Texas residents that got debt-free last year with the help of Consolidated Credit!
+We’d also like to congratulate the 1,114 Texas residents who got debt-free last year with the help of Consolidated Credit!

 Relief options to consider if you’re in debt in Texas